Stan Butler: Career

 Butler moved to North Bay with the Battalion for the 2013–14 OHL season and won the Eastern conference Bobby Orr Trophy.
 Butler earned his 600th victory in the OHL on February 1, 2015, with a 3–2 win against the Niagara IceDogs.
 Butler earned his 700th victory in the OHL on March 2, 2018, with a 2–1 win against the Mississauga Steelheads.

 On December 10, 2019, the team announced that Butler had been reassigned as a special advisor to the team owner.
 Adam Dennis was named the new general manager, and Ryan Oulahen was named the interim head coach.
 As of that date, Butler had coached 1,660 games in the Canadian Hockey League, and earned 765 wins.
 He ranked fourth overall in wins by Ontario Hockey League coaches, behind Brian Kilrea, Bert Templeton and Dale Hunter; and ranked third in games coached behind Kilrea and Templeton.
 Butler spent 22 consecutive seasons with the Battalion, which was the longest single-team-tenure in OHL history as of 2023.

-On, January 26, 2023, Butler was announced as head coach of the Erie Otters, pending immigration to the United States.
+Butler became head coach of the Erie Otters on January 26, 2023, pending immigration to the United States.
 His first game as coach for the Otters was a 5–1 loss versus the London Knights on February 4, 2023.
+He remained with the Otters until January 16, 2025, when he took a leave of absence as the organization investigated a breach in "team policy".
+On January 27, the Otters found that Butler had violated policy and fired him, declining specific comments.
+Butler concluded his tenure with the Otters with a 57–58–13 record.